-- 4.1.2.2.
-Drift Gillnet Gear Characteristics Form Field Descriptions - 1.
+- 4.1.2.1 Drift Gillnet Gear Characteristics Form Field Descriptions - 1.
 PAGE NUMBERING: This is for paperwork filing purposes.
 Number front and back of all double-sided forms (if used), and backs with comments on them.
 The pages are numbered by trip with forms in order as they are listed in the Table of Contents. - 2.
-YEAR: 2013 is pre-printed in this field. - 3.
+YEAR: 2012 is pre-printed in this field. - 3.
 MONTH: Record the month (MM) when the permit sample ended. - 4.
 PERMIT SAMPLE IDENTIFICATION NUMBER: Record your unique three character Observer Identifier combined with the three digit Permit Sample Number consecutively numbering your permit sample for this year (ex: G01001).
-If more than one observer participated on the same permit sample, add the ID number of the second observer to the end of the existing Permit Sample ID number. (e.g. G01001G12) - 5.
+If more than one observer participated on the same permit sample, add the ID number of the second observer to the end of the existing Permit Sample ID number. - 5.
 NET IDENTIFICATION NUMBER: Record the consecutive number(s) assigned to identify each unique net hauled per permit sample.
 If two or more identical nets are used, assign unique consecutive numbers to each net and record all of these numbers on one Gear Form in this field, separated by commas.
 A complete record will be entered in the database for each net number.
-Nets should be numbered consecutively according to the order in which they are first hauled. - 6a.TOW/TAG LINE USED?: Record whether or not a tow or tag line was used on this net.
-Record from observation.
-Use the Yes / No Codes: - Y = Yes - N = No - 6b.
-TOW/TAG LINE LENGTH (ft): Record, in whole feet, the horizontal length of the tow/tag line on this net.
-This information may be obtained from the permit holder.
-If more than one tow/tag line is used, record individual lengths separated by commas.
-If there was no tow/tag line on the net, SLASH this field as N/A. - 6c.
-TOW/TAG LINE MATERIAL: Indicate the type of material making up the tow/tag line by using the Material Codes provided.
-This information may be obtained from the permit holder.
-If no tow was used, SLASH the field box as N/A. If more than one tow line was used, record multiple material codes separated by commas in the same order as the lengths were recorded above. - 1 = Twisted Polypropylene - 2 = Braided Polypropylene - 3 = Twisted Nylon - 4 = Braided Nylon
+Nets should be numbered consecutively according to the order in which they are hauled.

+6a.
+TOW (lead) USED?: Record whether or not a lead was used on this net.
+Use the Yes / No Codes: